All Episodes

 6.6 million.

-That is record breaking.
+That is record-breaking.

-The countries demanded this response.
+The country's demanded this response.

 They're getting the response.

-Played politics because they cared more about funding the national endowment for the arts than they did about getting the hospital workers the monies they need for the supplies they need on the front line.
+We want to save every life possible and the money, albeit delayed because the Democrats doing what they always do, played politics because they cared more about funding the national endowment for the arts than they did about getting the, you know, hospital workers the monies they need for the supplies they need on the front line.

-Apparently, people trying to profit off this with drugs, and the government is now producing and procuring and delivering medical supplies all over the country in mass numbers.
+And the government is now producing and procuring and delivering medical supplies all over the country in mass numbers.

 17,000 National Guard personnel have jumped on board.

-FEMA, Health and Human Services, literally now working together to get everything to where they need when they need it.
+FEMA Health and Human Services literally now working together to get everything to where they need, when they need it.

-They've ordered the ventilators, they got 10,000 ready to go now.
+They got 10,000 ready to go now.

 They're holding them to somebody says, okay, we need them now.